 Server: Client: Protocol Method Parameters Component (Layer) Component (Layer) Name Туре Explanation SUBSCRIBE REPLY ERROR Return parameter Response to unsuccessful SUBSCRIBE СМ Context Consumer (WP4.4) SOAP UNSUBSCRIBE User AkogrimoID Removes an existing subscription.
-Ignored if the subscription does not exist User = -1 removes all subscriptions for this consumer UNSUBSCRIBE REPLY_ACK Return parameter Response to successful UNSUBSCRIBE UNSUBSCRIBE REPLY ERROR Return parameter Response to unsuccessful UNSUBSCRIBE
+Ignored if the subscription does not exist User = -1 removes all subscriptions for this consumer UNSUBSCRIBE REPLYACK Return parameter Response to successful UNSUBSCRIBE UNSUBSCRIBE REPLY ERROR Return parameter Response to unsuccessful UNSUBSCRIBE СМ Context Consumer (WP4.4) SOAP GETUSEREPR User AkogrimoID UserID for the one you want EndpoitReference for (EPR) (vv 1 T.T) EPR Return parameter EnpointReferenceType Respose to GETUSEREPR

-Table 20 Methods offered by the Context Consumer (callback interface)
+Table 35 Methods offered by the Context Consumer (callback interface)

-Server: Client: Protocol Method Parameters Component (Layer) Component (Layer) Name Туре Explanation Context Consumer (WP4.4) Consumer SOAP SOAP NOTIFY User AkogrimoID Mandatory User for which context is provided Context XML schema Contains requested context NOTIFY REPLY ACK Return parameter Response to successful NOTIFY NOTIFY REPLY ERROR Return parameter Response to unsuccessful NOTIFY
+Server: Client: Protocol Method Parameters Component (Layer) Component (Layer) Name Туре Explanation Context Consumer (WP4.4) СМ SOAP NOTIFY User AkogrimoID Mandatory User for which context is provided Context XML schema Contains requested context NOTIFY REPLY ACK Return parameter Response to successful NOTIFY NOTIFY REPLY ERROR Return parameter Response to unsuccessful NOTIFY

 Since D4.2.2 we have also included WS-Notification based access to Akogrimo context information.
 It is implemented using Globus Toolkit 4.0.2 Java WS Core.
-The WS-Notifications family of specifications provides a set of standard interfaces for realising notification patterns with Web Services.
+The WS-Notifications family of specifications provides a set of standard interfaces for realising notification patterns with Web Services, the interfaces remain the same compared to previously.
 For the client it works in the same way, but with the benefit that once changes happen to context (which is a resource the client is subscribing to), a notification will automatically be sent to the subscribing entity.
 A resource is addressed by an EndPointReference (EPR).
-That is accessed by a new Web Service method as shown in Figure 23.
+That is accessed by a new Web Service method as shown in Figure 34.

-Figure 23 Basic functionality of WS-Notification
+Figure 34 Basic functionality of WS-Notification